shezik/espnut/docs/README.md

 - Add ESP32 cpu frequency options to Menu

 ### Coming soon
-- PCB & BOM
+- ~~PCB & BOM~~

-You just have to wait, like, not very soon? ツ
+~~You just have to wait, like, not very soon? ツ~~
+The thing is that I've decided to only upload [schematics](https://github.com/shezik/espnut/tree/main/docs/Schematics) but not PCB-related files nor the source files of the documents shipped along with units.

 ----------------